 Future entrepreneurs/planters gain key skills for this unique endeavor through entrepreneurial mentorship, theological/biblical training, and coaching in connecting with strategic partners alongside a community.

 “We set out to grow food and share it at a table placed in the field on our farm.
 The vision was to see people gather, find rest, and to be reminded of the good things spoken in Psalm 104.
 At first our plans were vague until we met The Table Network and discovered an uncomplicated and powerful framework for how we would build our mission.
 Now in our third year, we have sat over 5,000 people around our 100 foot table and have formed a community that meets daily, dirtying their hands on the farm, sharing stories, and finding rest in the freedom found in Jesus.”

 Locavore Farm in Grant Park, IL

-The answers to these questions can be the start of something life-changing for you and the city you love.
-As you consider joining us on this journey here's what to expect in terms of your commitment:
+The pursuit of all that is empowered in an Intrepid Cohort can be the start of something life-changing for you and the city you love.
+As you consider joining us on this journey, here's what to expect in terms of your investment:

 Commit to joining 24 sessions of learning, discussion, and coaching with other planter/entrepreneurs from all over who are seeking to bless their cities and start tables of grace and belonging for their friends and neighbors.

 Purchase a copy of Slow Down + Intrepid and read both before your very first session.
-We're also encouraging you to grab a Reclaim Journal to help you retain, recall, and transfer your training.
+We will provide you with our Reclaim Journal, along with our Ministry Primers, to help you retain, recall, and transfer your training.

 Sean has been involved in church planting for the past 15 years as a church planter, church planting strategist, seminary professor, and small business owner.
 Currently he teaches at Warner Pacific University and Multnomah University and through the Intrepid Cohort teaches and facilitates discussions on the topics of social entrepreneurship, community economic development, and church planting.